MediaComem/comem-archidep/ex/git-automated-deployment.md

 Initialized empty Git repository in /home/john_doe/todolist-automated-repo/
 ```

-> :books: A bare repository is a repository with only a git directory and no
+> :books: A bare repository is a repository with only a Git directory and no
 > working tree.
 The project's files are not checked out.
 It's used mostly on
 > servers for sharing or automation.
->
-> Read [What is a bare repository?][git-bare] for more information.
+Read [What is a bare repository?][git-bare]
+> for more information.

 ### :exclamation: Add a `post-receive` hook to the Git repository